sanctum-black/blog/computer-science/scala-3-for-beginners/scala-3-for-beginners.md

 This is somewhat confusing, so let us explain it with a simple example:

-Suppose we want to implement a method that sums all the items in a given list, while performing some intermediate operation beforehand.
-This is called a variation of the summation operation, and is very common in mathematics.
+Suppose we want to implement a method that sums all the items in a given list while performing some intermediate operation beforehand.
+This is called a variation of the summation operation and is very common in mathematics.

 For the product variation, the mathematical expression would look something like such:

 $$\sum_{i=1}^{n}i^2$$

 Normally, we would use one single function definition to approach this.
-However, one key aspect in functional programming, is modularizing our functions, meaning one function ideally performs one single operation, and no more.
+However, one key aspect in functional programming is modularizing our functions, meaning one function ideally performs one single operation, and no more.

 Thus, we can create two separate definitions that will complement each other: